IDCI-Consulting/IDCIGraphQLClientBundle/README.md

 }
 ```

-Then the GraphQLQuery object can be use to retrieve the builded GraphQL query in string format
+Then the GraphQLQuery object can be use to retrieve the builded GraphQL query in string format:

 ```php
 <?php